wso2/docs-mg/en/docs/how-tos/analytics-for-microgateway.md

 ### Generating a Microgateway usage report

-A report containing the number of requests served by the Microgateway can be generated using the following steps
+A report containing the number of requests served by the Microgateway can be generated using the following steps.

 !!! note
     Before you begin...